 15 Environmentally Sustainable Cryptocurrencies To Invest In Right Now

 Cryptocurrency might be best known for its potential financial risk, but it’s increasingly under fire for another less-than-desirable issue.
-In recent months, concern has swirled around the negative impact that crypto is having on the environment.
+Concern has swirled around the negative impact that crypto is having on the environment.
 That impact, in a nutshell, is that as cryptocurrency trading becomes more common, so does energy use as a result of it.

 The Cost of Mining Coins and Tracking Transactions

-Estimating the energy consumption involved with cryptocurrency mining is a complex task, but it’s generally understood as the energy used to digitally mine crypto coins and process trading transactions plus the power usage of the hardware devices used to support these efforts.
-Estimates vary, but some analysts place the annual energy consumption tied to crypto as being on par with a small country.
+Estimating the energy consumption involved with cryptocurrency mining is a complex task, but it’s generally understood as the energy used to digitally mine crypto coins and process transactions plus the power usage of the hardware devices used to support these efforts.
+Columbia University’s Columbia Climate School places the annual energy consumption tied to crypto as being on par with that of Argentina, a nation with a population of 45 million.
+What’s more, U.S. bitcoin miners could increase demand by as much a six gigawatts, or the amount used by Houston, by mid 2023, Columbia noted, citing the Electric Reliability Council of Texas.

 15 Environmentally-Friendly Crypto Options

-If you’re interested in investing in digital currency but also want to do so in the most eco-conscious way possible, take a look at these cryptocurrencies, which are all helping the industry forge a thoughtful and expedient path to sustainability.
+If you’re interested in investing in digital currency but want to do so in the most eco-conscious way possible, take a look at cryptocurrencies that are forging the path to sustainability.

 1. Algorand (ALGO)